Fast Facts

 Calendar

-Trimesters; School year begins the Tuesday after Labor Day and concludes the first Thursday in June.
+Trimesters; School year typically begins the last week of August and concludes the first Thursday in June.
+Our Calendar is available here

 Schedule